 The Church was originally dedicated to St Mary, and this early dedication was retained in the name of the village.
 It is also likely that the Church had a second dedication, to St Peter, at least from the 14 century, who has become its main patron saint now.

 Why was the ‘crusader’ tomb in the south aisle ruined and the effigy of the knight defaced?
-Why are there many small crosses scratched on to the older stone work?
+Why are there many small crosses scratched onto the older stonework?

-There are some simple scratched crosses inside the church and south entrance door suggest that there were pilgrims visiting in the 14 and 15 centuries.
+There are some simple scratched crosses inside the church and the south entrance door suggests that there were pilgrims visiting in the 14 and 15 centuries.
 The crosses are a common sign and pattern, scratched by the knives of departing pilgrims, who had renewed their Baptismal vows at the altar.
 We believe that the church was visited by many medieval pilgrims, as a minor shrine of St Mary graced by the magnificent Font.

 The Baptismal Font (mentioned above) but very special!

-For many years the font stood on single sandstone pillar, now outside the church on the north side of the tower.
+For many years the font stood on a single sandstone pillar, now outside the church on the north side of the tower.
 The present base was commissioned from the Tournai quarries and brought over, not without incident, in 1927.
-The carving on this font is relatively abstract and symbolic: there are Norman arches, doves, fleur-de-lys, symbolising purity.
+The carving on this font is relatively abstract and symbolic: there are Norman arches, doves, and fleur-de-lys, symbolising purity.
 There are vines, bunches of grapes (fruiting vines) suggesting the fruitful life in Christ

 The “Vinegar” Bible

-In the glass case by the north door is a copy of the “Vinegar” Bible of 1717, so called because of the misprint “Vinegar” for “Vineyard” in the heading of the parable in Luke chapter 20.
+In the glass case by the north door is a copy of the “Vinegar” Bible of 1717, so-called because of the misprint “Vinegar” for “Vineyard” in the heading of the parable in Luke chapter 20.